Any additional questions on your mind can be found here.

 Clarity Session Questions

 I'm not trying to solve every challenge you face.
-Instead, this session is designed to help you see the ONE decision that would help you sleep better at night.
+Instead, this session is designed to help you see the one area where you feel stuck.
+The problem keeping you up at night.
 When you're drowning in everyone's opinions (including your own), 50 focused minutes can break months (or years) of spinning.

 That depends.

-At its best, you'll finally see the ONE decision you've been circling for months and have the conviction to act on it.
+At its best, you'll finally see the area you've been circling for months and what to do about it.
 When you stop second-guessing and move, everything downstream moves faster.

 At a minimum, you'll have spent 50 minutes thinking clearly with someone who isn't inside your jar.
 That's harder to quantify, but most leaders can't remember the last time they had that.